hyperledger/fabric/docs/source/test_network.md

 Before you can run the test network, you need to clone the `fabric-samples` repository and download the Fabric images.
 Make sure that you have installed the [Prerequisites](prereqs.html) and [Installed the Samples, Binaries and Docker Images](install.html).

+**Note:** The test network has been successfully verified with Docker version 2.5.0.1 and is the recommended version at this time.
+Higher versions of Docker may not work.

 ## Bring up the test network